ashleymaeconard/TIMEOR/app/www/timeor_getting_started.md

   - In this case, simply perform the analysis **separately**:
       - control v.s. case 1
       - control v.s. case 2
 - <span style="color:red"> Thank you for using TIMEOR!
 Please help us improve to better assist you.
 Please contact us with questions, ideas, and suggestions.
-When contacting us with questions, please note the *time*, and if possible *a screenshot*.</span>
+If an error occurs, please download the log file (far left) to check.
+When contacting us with questions, please send the *time*, the log file, and if possible *a screenshot* so we know where in TIMEOR you are.</span>

 ## Two ways to input data: